Amshold

 Amshold Group Limited is Alan Sugar's private holding company.
 The company is responsible for all of Alan Sugar's private companies and companies formed in partnership with Alan Sugar as a result of the UK TV show The Apprentice.

 In March 2013 the company's headquarters won a Building Design Award.
-James Hughes, Estates Director for Amshold Group Limited received the award on behalf of the company.
+James Hughes, Property Genius for Amshold Group Limited received the award on behalf of the company.